-- Database: Enter the name of the database you want to connect to.
+- Database: Enter the name of the database where the data you want to retrieve is stored.

-(See below for an example of configuration settings for an Amazon Redshift custom data feed).
+(See below for an example of configuration settings for a Snowflake data feed).

 The data feed is added to your account and is ready to use for custom metrics.
 To see a list of all your data feeds, click Data Feeds in the left navigation sidebar.

-Now that you've created one or more Amazon Redshift data feeds, you can return to them and use them to make metrics.
+Now that you've created one or more Snowflake data feeds, you can return to them and use them to make metrics.
 A single data feed can be used to create a single or multiple metrics.

 - In the left navigation sidebar, click Data Feeds to open your list of data feeds.

-- Select the Amazon Redshift data feed you want to use for your metric.
+- Select the Snowflake data feed you want to use for your metric.

 - Click either the +Add metric button in the top right corner of the window or open the Metrics tab and click +Add metric.
 (See below.)